scientific-python/learn.scientific-python.org/content/how-tos/how-to-create-environments.md

 You can find more information on using mamba in the [mamba user guide](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html).

-### Set up a virtual environment using pixi
+### Set up a virtual environment using Pixi

-To initialize a new project with pixi in our project called `science`, execute:
+To initialize a new project with Pixi in our project called `science`, execute:

 ```shell
 pixi init